 Below is the clip from the GOP debate in which Cruz first invoked the comment, but clearly explaining what he meant by it.

-There’s three reasons why I don’t take any offense to his comment.
+There are three reasons why I don’t take any offense to his comment.

 1.)
 It is quite obvious that Ted Cruz’s comment was directly referring to the far-left liberal views that New York has in general.
 He never said there were no conservatives in New York, but there is no denial that it is a very blue state.
 Don’t forget that Governor Andrew Cuomo even said conservatives weren’t welcome there.
 Facts are not “offensive.”
 Facts are facts.

 2.)
 It is respectable to see Cruz defend his comments, despite the amount of criticism and hate he has received from it.
-We know the left also preaches “tolerance” and being “open minded.”
+We know the left also preaches “tolerance” and being “open-minded.”
 But when he mentions that New York tends to support liberal values, his critics, including Trump supporters, were angry with their response.
-To see Cruz have the backbone and not cave in to demands of apologizing makes me respect him even more.
+To see Cruz have the backbone and not cave into demands of apologizing makes me respect him even more.

 3.)
 Having lived in Illinois my whole life, I would take no offense if Cruz said “Illinois Values” to criticize the policies of the state.
 Everyone knows that like New York, Illinois is a very blue state and liberal politicians have been the in the majority for decades, ruining economic growth and moral values.
 This “outrage” over Ted Cruz is purely political by his rivals running for president.
-Its all politics, they know what he means, and they will continue to push this false agenda to propel themselves.
+It is all politics, they know what he means, and they will continue to push this false agenda to propel themselves.